 San Diego Top 7 Amazing Engagement Session Locations

 ***San Diego top 7 amazing engagement session locations.
-As of 2022, I’m thrilled to let you know that this list has expanded to 12 locations!
+As of 2024, I’m thrilled to let you know that this list has expanded to 20 locations!
 San Diego just has so many hidden gems waiting to be discovered!
 Hope you enjoy this while planning your adventure!
-There’re more tips at the end so keep on reading***
+There’s more tips at the end so keep on reading***

 As I’m writing this, feeling so grateful to call San Diego home.
-This land has so much to offer and everything is within reach!
+This little corner of California has so much to offer and everything is within reach!
 Sometimes it can be hard to pick a spot because there’re just so much to choose from.
 Well, that’s such a good problem to have, right?!
-So let’s take a look at San Diego top 12 amazing engagement session locations!
+So let’s take a look at San Diego top 20 amazing engagement session locations!
 These places offer not only breathtaking views with a sense of adventure.

 This area offers various type of landscapes from vast deserts to greenery and even snow in winter time.
 The best part: with only 1 hour drive from San Diego and you’ll be in a very different state of mind.
 So, visit this spot any time of year, it’s awesome at both sunset and sunrise!